 "Is that true?
 Oh my, I just assumed they had found you lost in the forest, like they usually do.
 I've never known them to respond to someone else's questions and guide people who aren't lost to begin with."

 "Yeah, well, that's Sora for ya.
-Weird shit always happens to him," shrugged Roxas.
+Weird shit always happens to him," said Roxas.

-"Yeah, I'm pretty lucky," said Sora, beaming at his fortune.
+"Yeah, I'm pretty lucky," Sora agreed, beaming at his fortune.